 Do you have a procedure to revoke admin privileges once granted?
 No?
 Again – mark it in your notepad… Do you think you know who your domain admin is?
 I mean the real one.
 What about the guy doing a domain controller backup?

 If you have three or more marks – you need to plan some actions on your security.
 On our blog, we have put together some resources and links which can help you start with this.

-And last, but not least — if you need more personalized help, just contact me through this link.
-Thanks and see you in the next episode.
+And last, but not least — if you need more personalized help, just < contact me >.